 A Guide to World Football’s Essential Matches

-Tap In is a simple dashboard guide to world football’s most essential matches.
+Tap In was a simple dashboard guide to world football’s most essential matches.
 The application is designed to deliver all the daily information soccer fans need to know to stay on top of the beautiful game in real-time.

 It was the 2014 World Cup in Brazil that kicked off my obsession with the beautiful game.
 I grew up following American sports, but never had really paid any attention to the world’s sport: (the real) football.